Skip links

 Under 21 DUI In Las Vegas

 Underage drinking is common in the United States.
 We often see high school and college students get a slap on the wrist after being caught underage drinking.
 However, those under the age of 21 who make the decision to drink and drive, can face harsh penalties for an underage DUI in Las Vegas.
 The state of Nevada takes DUIs of any kind very seriously, and underage DUIs are no exception.
 Anyone under the age of 21 with a blood alcohol content (BAC) of at least .02%, can be charged with an underage DUI in Nevada.
 If you or your child has recently been arrested for an under 21 DUI in Las Vegas, contact our skilled DUI defense attorney at the Spartacus Law Firm.
 With a calculated defense, your charges could get reduced to or dropped altogether.
-Call us today for a risk free consultation.
+Call us today for a risk consultation.

 Nevada’s Zero Tolerance Policy For Underage Drinkers